Ad

 • Pain alone is not enough to cause anger.
 Anger occurs when pain is combined with some anger-triggering thought.

-• Thoughts that can trigger anger include personal assessments, assumptions, evaluations, or interpretations of situations that makes people think that someone else is attempting (consciously or not) to hurt them.
+• Thoughts that can trigger anger include personal assessments or assumptions regarding a situation that make a person think someone else is attempting to hurt them.

-In this sense, anger is a social emotion; You always have a target that your anger is directed against (even if that target is yourself).
-Feelings of pain, combined with anger-triggering thoughts motivate you to take action, face threats and defend yourself by striking out against the target you think is causing you pain.
+In this sense, anger is a social emotion.
+Your anger is typically directed toward a target, even if that target is yourself.
+Feelings of pain combined with anger-triggering thoughts motivate you to take action, face threats, and defend yourself by striking out against the target you think is causing you pain.

 Anger: A Substitute Emotion

-• Being angry rather than simply in pain has a number of advantages, primarily among them distraction.
+• Being angry rather than simply in pain has a number of advantages, including distraction.
 People in pain generally think about their pain.
 However, angry people think about harming those who have caused pain.
-Part of the transmutation of pain into anger involves an attention shift - from self-focus to other-focus.
+Part of the transmutation of pain into anger involves an attention shift from self-focus to other-focus..

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs